 Our state leaders are actively working to build awareness of the urgent need for media literacy education among policymakers.
 Use then links to the right to learn the status of media literacy education in your state!

 To discuss leadership opportunities in your state, contact Erin McNeill, president, at 617-744-9563 or email@example.com or use the contact form.

 Congress passed 352 bills and resolutions in its last session — states passed 45,000.

 – CQ Roll Call.

 Putting Media Literacy On The Public Policy Agenda

 Media Literacy and digital citizenship is a hot-button issue for policy makers today, as concerned citizens call for action.

 Current legislative status around the country:

-So far this legislative season, we have supported passage of five bills related to Media Literacy.
+In the legislative session ending December 2017, we supported passage of five bills related to Media Literacy.
 Connecticut and Rhode Island have passed new Media Literacy legislation.
 New Mexico has passed Memorial 49 in the House, and taken action during the interim session.
 Washington has passed its new bill implementing recommendations of the education department as a result of 2016’s successful law.
 California has passed a media arts bill with Media Literacy as a goal.